astrogirlnim/Personyx/samples/sample_prd.md

 ## Executive Summary

-PersonaPulse Copy Intelligence enables marketing teams to generate persona-aligned copy variations in minutes instead of weeks.
+Personyx Copy Intelligence enables marketing teams to generate persona-aligned copy variations in minutes instead of weeks.
 By analyzing user evidence and persona insights, the system produces targeted messaging that optimizes conversion rates and reduces iteration time.

 ## Problem Statement